-Where should I start my business?
+Where should I start a business?

 Derby might not make international headlines as a business powerhouse – but it is by far the most affordable, accessible and supportive city in the UK to launch a new startup.

-It may not be widely known, but Derby is actually the UK’s number one tech city – with 12% of its workforce employed in hi-tech industry.
+It may not be widely known, but Derby is actually the UK’s number one tech city – with 12% of its workforce employed in the hi-tech industry.
 As a point of reference, that’s four times the national average, and double that of other hi-tech cities.
 A vast majority of those companies are transport-based.

 Derby is home to one of Europe’s largest clusters of aerospace companies, with over 700 companies representing every aspect of the supply chain.
 The biggest of these firms, Rolls-Royce manufacturer OEM, employs 12,500 people.
 Derby also hosts the world’s largest cluster of specialised rail companies, the bulk of Toyota’s UK manufacturing operations and the only major manufacturer of rolling stock in the UK.

-Above all else, Derby’s startup potential stands out in terms of the city’s affordable cost of living, cheap virtual office rates and sky-high wages.
+Above all else, Derby’s startup potential stands out in terms of the city’s affordable cost of living, cheap virtual office rates, and sky-high wages.

 Some of our other top ten cities surprised us for different reasons.